Contaminated Land Regime

 The Contaminated Land Regime, which is set out in Part 3 of the Waste and Contaminated Land (Northern Ireland) Order 1997, has been enacted but is not yet in force.
-This regime is very similar to that provided in Part IIA of the Environmental Protection Act 1990 in England, Scotland and Wales.
-A timetable for implementation of the regime has not been agreed and further updates will follow in due course.
+This regime is very similar to that provided in Part IIA of the Environmental Protection Act 1990 in England and Scotland since 2000 and in Wales since 2001.
+A timetable for implementation of the regime in Northern Ireland has not been agreed and further updates will follow in due course.

 The Northern Ireland Environment Agency (NIEA) seeks to promote good practice in assessing and managing the risks due to land contamination and recommend application of the UK framework as laid out in the Model Procedures for the Management of Land Contamination (CLR11) 2004 report.